mskNeo/phonebook/README.md

 ### Run Program

 Once source code is downloaded, run `npm run server` to activate the json-server so web app will work properly.
+Then, visit website hosted by Netlify (https://neo-phonebook.netlify.app/)